 Can I get life insurance if I’ve been to rehab?

-Life insurance for drug users
+Life insurance for drug users in Canada

-No-Medical life insurance
+No-medical life insurance

 Simplified issue life insurance